mobxjs/mobx/docs/observable-state.md

 -   Any other _own_ field will be marked with `observable`.
 -   Any (inherited) member that is a generator function will be annotated with `flow`.
 (Note that generators functions are not detectable in some transpiler configurations, if flow doesn't work as expected, make sure to specify `flow` explicitly.)
 -   Members marked with `false` in the `overrides` argument will not be annotated.
 For example, using it for read only fields such as identifiers.

-When you call `makeObservable` or `makeAutoObservable`, all the properties you want to annotate _must_ exist on the instance already.
-Either by [declaring](https://github.com/tc39/proposal-class-fields) them (recommended, as done above) or otherwise by assigning them _before_ calling `makeAutoObservable` (declaring and annotating in one go can be done using [extendObservable](api.md#extendobservable)).
-Beyond that, calling and providing annotations must be done unconditionally, as this makes it possible to cache the inference results.

-JavaScript private fields are not supported (`#field` syntax).
-When using TypeScript, it is recommended to use the `private` modifier instead.

 ## `observable`